Overview of Short Manaslu Circuit Trek

 The Final Stretch

-The next day, the trek descends through the forests and riverside to Goa and Tilje villages.
+The next day, the trek descends through the forests and riverside to the Goa and Tilje villages.
 The walk is scenic and relatively easy compared to previous days.
 You'll reach Dharapani, where the Annapurna Circuit trail intersects, and another checkpoint for trekkers is located.

 Tilje Village marks your final night on the trek with your guide and porters.
 Take time to relax, share stories, and enjoy a delicious meal together before the journey back.

-On Day 12, your adventure comes to a close with a scenic drive back to Kathmandu.
+On Day 11, your adventure comes to a close with a scenic drive back to Kathmandu.
 You’ll travel by local jeep to Besisahar, which takes about 2.5 hours, and then continue by local bus to Kathmandu.
 The drive is long but scenic, and you’ll arrive in the late afternoon, ready to rest at a comfortable hotel in Kathmandu.

 Our Commitment to Your Adventure